Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds

 Segre series from §\ref{segreintro paragraph} can be obtained as a \textit{classical limit} of these invariants (see Proposition \ref{proplimit}).
 We again use $K(\alpha,y;q)$ to denote the $N=1$ case.

-The case $\alpha=L$ for a line bundle $L$ was introduced by Nekrasov \cite[§4.2.4]{NMF}, Nekrasov--Piazzalunga \cite{NP} and were further studied by Cao--Kool--Monavari \cite{CKM} in relation to the DT/PT correspondence.

-Equivariant version of these invariants can be defined for any toric CY 4-fold using localization of Oh--Thomas \cite[§7]{OT} and the action of the 3-dimensional torus $T =\{t\in (\CC^*)^4:t_1t_2t_3t_4=1\}$.
+The case $\alpha=L$ for a line bundle $L$ was introduced by Nekrasov \cite[§4.2.4]{NMF}, Nekrasov--Piazzalunga \cite{NP} and were further studied by Cao--Kool--Monavari \cite{CKM} in relation to the equivariant DT/PT correspondence.
+An equivariant version of these invariants can be defined for any toric Calabi--Yau 4-fold using localization of Oh--Thomas \cite[§7]{OT} and the action of the 3-dimensional torus $T =\{t\in (\CC^*)^4:t_1t_2t_3t_4=1\}$.
 Nekrasov \cite{NMF} conjectured the following formula for $\CC^4$:

 where $\chi$ denotes the equivariant Euler characteristic on $\CC^4$, $L_y$ is the line bundle on $\CC^4$ with weight $y$ of the $\CC^*$ action and $\textnormal{Exp}[f(y,q)] = \textnormal{exp}\Big[\sum_{n>0}\frac{f(y^n,q^n)}{n}\Big]$ is the plethystic exponential of a power-series $f$.
 For $X = \textnormal{Tot}_{\mathbb{P}^1}(\mathcal{O}(-1)\oplus \mathcal{O}(-1)\oplus \mathcal{O})$ a similar conjecture was given by Cao--Kool--Monavari \cite[Conjecture 0.16]{CKM}.